Private Yoga in London @ £35 by Indian Yoga Instructor Subodh Gupta

 What is Yoga?

 The word “yoga” originates from the sanskrit root yuj which means Union.
 On the spiritual plane, it means union of the Individual Self with the Universal Self.
-At practical level it brings balancing between the body, mind and emotions.
+At the practical level, it brings balance between the body, mind and emotions.

 What are the four main path of Yoga?